Anurag-Swarnim-Yadav/DatasetQuality/README.md

 ## RQ4B
-In this research question we first determined if the sampels have correct CWE tags.
-If the sample has incorrect CWE tag, we determine the correct tag based on manual analysis of the sample.
+In this research question, we first determined if the samples have correct CWE tags.
+If the sample has an incorrect CWE tag, we determine the correct tag based on manual analysis of the sample.
-We also deteming if the corresponding fix is complete based on the manual analsyis.
+We also determine if the corresponding fix is complete based on the manual analysis.
 <a href ="https://github.com/Anurag-Swarnim-Yadav/Security-Vulnerability-Repair/blob/main/RQ4B/Top-10-CWEs-Manual-Analysis.csv"> Top 10 CWEs Analysis for Accuracy and Completeness</a>